Tenure Line – Professor

-Dr. Roberta Waite joined Georgetown University’s School of Nursing & Health Studies on May 1, 2022 as professor of nursing.
-She becomes the dean of the new Georgetown University School of Nursing on July 1, 2022.
+Dr. Roberta Waite is Dean of Georgetown University’s School of Nursing.
+She joined our community on May 1, 2022 as professor of nursing and assumed the leadership role of the nursing school on July 1, 2022.

 Dr. Waite is a highly regarded nurse leader whose career fuses education, practice, research and community through innovative and transformative strategies.
 A fellow of the American Academy of Nursing and the Academy of Nursing Education, Dr. Waite completed her tenure as professor of nursing in the College of Nursing and Health Professions at Drexel University in Philadelphia and as the school’s associate dean of Community-Centered Health & Wellness and Academic Integration on February 28, 2002.
 As executive director of the nurse-led Stephen & Sandra Sheller 11th Street Family Health Services of Drexel (henceforth 11th Street) operated in partnership with FPCN — recognized as a national model of innovative care by the Robert Wood Johnson Foundation (RWJF) — Dr. Waite animated her 33-year career focus on behavioral health, structural influencers of health and racial justice.